Seven Days in May: Plot

-Girard successfully secures Barnswell's confession in writing, but this is lost with him when a plane crash in Spain claims his life.
+Girard successfully secures Barnswell's written confession, which is lost when he's killed in a plane crash in Spain.
 Clark is taken captive when he reaches the secret base and held incommunicado.
-Exploiting Casey's longtime friendship with the base's deputy commander Colonel Henderson, Clark convinces Henderson of the actual intent of the impending "alert".
+Exploiting their longtime friendship, Clark convinces the base's deputy commander Colonel Henderson of the actual intent of the impending "alert".
 Henderson frees Clark and leads an escape back to Washington but is abducted and confined in a military stockade.
 In a radiophone conference call with the president, Barnswell denies knowledge of any conspiracy.

-Knowing he cannot prove Scott's guilt, Lyman nevertheless calls Scott to the White House to demand that he and the other conspirators resign.
-Scott refuses and denies the existence of any plot.
-Lyman argues that a coup would prompt the Soviets to launch a preemptive nuclear strike.
-Scott maintains that the American people are behind him.
+Knowing he can't prove Scott's guilt, Lyman calls him to the White House to demand the conspirators resign.
+Scott refuses, denying the existence of a plot.
+Lyman argues that a coup would prompt the Soviets to launch a preemptive nuclear strike and Scott maintains the American people are behind him.
 Lyman challenges him to resign and run for office in order to seek power legitimately, but Scott is unmoved.
 Lyman restrains himself from confronting Scott with damning letters that Casey had obtained from Scott's former mistress Eleanor Holbrook.
 Casey, who has his own romantic interest in Holbrook, eventually returns them to her.

-Scott meets the other three Joint Chiefs and reasserts his intention to execute the coup.
-He plans a nighttime network broadcast, but Lyman holds an afternoon press conference to announce he has fired the four men.
-As he speaks, Barnswell's confession, recovered from the plane crash, is handed to him and he delays the conference.
-In the interim, copies of the confession are delivered to Scott and the other plotters.
-As the conference resumes, Scott abandons the plan and, devastated, returns home when Lyman announces that the other three conspirators have resigned.
+Scott meets the other three Joint Chiefs, reasserts his intention to execute the coup, and plans a nighttime network broadcast, but Lyman plans an afternoon press conference to announce the firing of the four men.
+As the presser begins, Barnswell's confession, recovered from the plane crash, is handed to him and he pauses the proceeding to give time for copies of the confession to be delivered to Scott and the plotters.
+Scott, devastated, abandons the plan and returns home as Lyman announces the resignation of the other three conspirators on live air.

 Lyman delivers a speech on the state of the nation and its values, declaring that the nation gains strength through peace rather than by conflict.
 The press corps applauds.